transcranial/keras-js/README.md

 Run [Keras](https://github.com/fchollet/keras) models (trained using Tensorflow backend) in your browser, with GPU support.
 Models are created directly from the Keras JSON-format configuration file, using weights serialized directly from the corresponding HDF5 file.

-Inspiration is drawn from a number of deep learning / neural network libraries for JavaScript and the browser, including [ConvNetJS](https://github.com/karpathy/convnetjs), [synaptic](https://github.com/cazala/synaptic), [brain](https://github.com/harthur/brain), [CaffeJS](https://github.com/chaosmail/caffejs), [MXNetJS](https://github.com/dmlc/mxnet.js).
+Inspiration is drawn from a number of deep learning / neural network libraries for JavaScript and the browser, including [Tensorflow Playground](http://playground.tensorflow.org/), [ConvNetJS](https://github.com/karpathy/convnetjs), [synaptic](https://github.com/cazala/synaptic), [brain](https://github.com/harthur/brain), [CaffeJS](https://github.com/chaosmail/caffejs), [MXNetJS](https://github.com/dmlc/mxnet.js).
 However, the focus of this library is on inference only.

 Tensor operations are extended on top of the [ndarray](https://github.com/scijs/ndarray) library.
 GPU support is powered by WebGL through [weblas](https://github.com/waylonflinn/weblas).